 With the 6 Nations rugby tournament in full flow, I was intrigued to see the number of companies advertising or involved with the event.

 Who is this Gilbert?
 Now, the only Gilbert I know is, Gilbert O’Sullivan – the 1970’s winner of Opportunity Knocks, and such hits as Clare and Get Down.
-Surely, it couldn’t be him.
+Surely, it could not be him.
 I was right.
 It’s not.

 William Gilbert (1799-1877) was the boot and shoe maker to Rugby School.
 He operated from a small shop in the town at 19, High Street.
 By 1823, Gilbert was already supplying balls to Rugby School when William Webb Ellis first picked up and ran with the ball, and the game of Rugby Football began.